simvue-io/docs/docs/tracking-monitoring/metrics.md

 ```

 ### Naming metrics
-It can be useful to employ a *dot notation* for metrics names, as this helps in automatically creating the web UI view of all metrics.
-Any
+It can be useful to employ a similar prefixes for metric names.
+The web interface allows you to group metrics with the same prefix together into a single plot.
-metrics where the part of the name before the `.` is the same is displayed in a single panel.
 For example, metrics with names:

 * `residuals.Ux`
 * `residuals.Uy`
 * `residuals.Uz`

-will be displayed on the same panel.
-However, the following would also be displayed in a single panel:
+would be displayed on the same panel.
+In order to distinguish between sub-categories we can extend this prefix, for example in the following case:

 * `residuals.Ux`
 * `residuals.Uy`
 * `residuals.Uz`
 * `residuals.p`

-which might not be what you want.
-In this case it would be better to use instead:
+we can separate the components of `U` from `p`:

 * `residuals.U.x`
 * `residuals.U.y`
 * `residuals.U.z`
 * `residuals.p`

-In this case `residuals.U.x`, `residuals.U.y` and `residuals.U.z` would be displayed in one panel with `residuals.p` in another.
+this resulting in `residuals.U.x`, `residuals.U.y` and `residuals.U.z` being displayed in one panel  `residuals.p` in another.

 !!! note